Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To find your way or steer something in a specific direction.
 **Sentence:** He used a map to navigate through the city.
 **Conversation:**
-A – How do you find the way to the park?
+A – How do you find the way to the park
 B – I navigate using a map on my phone.

 ### Word: Neurological